cantorsdustbunnies/chrome-react-simple-starter/README.md

  Notes and Gotchas:
  ------

- this project simply copies over the manifest json file into the build directory, along with the file structure of src and uses webpack / babel to do the magic of getting react working.
-If you need to access to chrome extension API's during development you can add
+ this project simply copies over the manifest json file into the build directory, along with the file structure of `src` and uses webpack / babel to do the magic of getting react working.
+If you need access to chrome extension API's during development you can add

  ```javascript
  /* global chrome */
  ```

- to make react a little less fussy, and then add some existance conditions for the necessary objects inside the react app e.g.:
+ to your component to make react a little less fussy, and then add some existance conditions for the necessary objects inside the react app e.g.:

  ```javascript
   componentDidMount(){